sass/sass-spec/README.md

     $ ./sass-spec.rb -V 3.4 ...

+### Adding new specs

+0. Set up sass spec if you haven't yet.
+1. Add an `input.s[ac]ss` file in an appropriate folder.
+2. Optionally, annotate it with sass-spec.rb annotate ... <path_to_folder>
+3. Run `sass-spec.rb -g <path_to_folder>` to generate the expected
+   output files.
+4. Verify the generated output is what you expected.
+5. Run `sass-spec.rb <path_to_folder>` just to make sure it passes.
+6. Commit and send Pull Request.
+Be sure to include the reason for the new spec in the commit message.

+### Updating Failing Tests

+A lot of the management tasks for specs is centered around how to handle specs as the language changes.
+Many common fixes for failing tests can be found by running tests with the `--interactive` command line option.

+When a test would fail, it first stops, lets you see what's failing and choose a fix for it or you can let it fail and fix it later.

+Sometimes, many tests are all failing and you know they need to be updated en masse and interactive mode would be very cumbersome in this context.
+In these situations the `--migrate` option or the `--generate` option are very useful.

+#### The `--generate` option

+The `--generate` option causes all tests that are being ran to have their expected output, error and exit statuses updated to match the current results.
+For passing tests, this operation is a net result of not changing files.

+In `--interactive` mode, a common option is to regenerate the expected outputs just like `--generate` does, but on a case-by-case basis.

+#### The `--migrate` option

+The migrate option only works on tests that are failing.

+1. Make a copy of the current test named "&lt;folder>-&lt;current_version>"
+2. Mark the original test as having an `end_version` as the version that comes before the version being tested right now.
+3. Set the copy as having a `start_version` as the version being tested right now.
+4. Regenerate the expected output for the new test so that it passes.

+In `--interactive` mode, a common option is to migrate the spec just like `--migrate` does, but on a case-by-case basis.

 ### Pending (TODO) tests

 If a test or folder of tests is pending for a particular implementation,